 I came up with FITFLO as a way to better articulate my philosophy of training.
-The acronym describes the purpose of this philosophy which is to integrate the fundamentals of life optimization to become our best selves.
+The acronym describes the purpose of this philosophy, which is to integrate the fundamentals of life optimization to become our best selves.
 I consider it very important to have a philosophy of training.
-If I take it a step further, I would say that I find it important to have a philosophy of life in general.
-I can’t really pinpoint where this idea came from but when it comes to training I think it might have been when I first began to study the Nautilus Training Principles.
+If I take it a step further, I would say that I find it essential to have a philosophy of life in general.
+I can’t pinpoint where this idea came from, but when it comes to training, I think it might have been when I first began to study the Nautilus Training Principles.
 I believe this was the first time that I remember studying principles that made logical sense.
 Previously I had mostly tried to imitate the training programs of others whom I wanted to emulate.

 Question: Why does anyone need a philosophy?

 Answer: “You have no choice about the necessity to integrate your observations, your experiences, your knowledge into abstract ideas, i.e., into principles.
 Your only choice is whether these principles are true or false, whether they represent your conscious, rational convictions—or a grab-bag of notions snatched at random, whose sources, validity, and consequences you do not know, notions which, more often than not, you would drop like a hot potato if you knew.”
 (Ayn Rand, Philosophy: Who Needs It, p.
 5)

 I realize that not everyone has a philosophy, especially when it comes to training.
 Even if you do have a philosophy, it may be different from mine.
 If I am honest, I also realize that this has been a source of frustration over the years.
 If I have learned one thing from my quest for knowledge, it is that I don’t know everything.
 However, I do have a lot of experience in what works and doesn’t work, and that has been integrated into “MY” philosophy, which I would like to share and hope you can benefit from.